learnbyexample/vim_reference/Command_Line_mode.md

     * use `:sp filename` for short
 * `:vsplit filename` open file for editing in new vertical split screen
     * use `:vs filename` for short
+* If filename is not given, the current one is used

 **Multiple tabs**